Hawk's Tor, Blisland

 Hawk's Tor is a hill and tor on Bodmin Moor in Cornwall, England, UK.
 Its summit is 307 m above sea level.

 The tor, which is in the civil parish of Blisland, is located 7 mi north east of the town of Bodmin.
 The slopes of the tor contain Hawkstor Downs, the Stripple stones, a stone circle and Hawkstor Pit, which is a Site of Special Scientific Interest noted for its biological interest.

 There is another Hawk's Tor (329 m) on Bodmin Moor, further east, near the village of North Hill.

+In 2022 the Hawks Tor reservoir, an old clay pit, was bought online by South West Water.
+Its volume is about 1.5 million cubic metres.